 In the schools I’ve visited, I’ve heard several administrators say that if the children are happy, the parents are happy.
 If the parents are happy, the teachers are happy.
-If the teachers are happy, then the administrators are happy.
+If the teachers are happy, the administrators are happy.
 Put them all together and it creates an environment conducive to learning and school success.

 In mathematical terms, that could translate to: